solliancenet/microsoft-postgresql-developer-guide/06_Troubleshooting/06_00_Troubleshooting.md

 For the latest information, reference [Troubleshooting guides for Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-troubleshooting-guides).

-Additionally, you can utilize the monitoring metrics to further investigate any resource related issues.
+Additionally, monitoring metrics can be used to further investigate any resource related issues.
 Reference [Monitor metrics on Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-monitoring) for more information.

 ### Unsupported PostgreSQL features